-- 1 Full 3-23-20 - 2 unfair amounts of taxes. - 4 colleagues on either side of the aisle that - 5 chooses to support this phase-in.
-The county - 6 executive has put us in a near impossible - 7 situation, forcing a vote on a flawed phase-in - 8 that makes her bad reassessment somewhat - 9 easier to swallow.
-We are between a rock and - 10 a hard place. - I want a phase-in.
-I always have. - 12 However, the county executive has not put in - sufficient effort to put a proposal forward - 14 which is fair to all residents and she has - 15 failed to provide sufficient assurances that - the phase-in will hold up to a constitutional - 17 challenge. - 18 Especially in light of the - 19 coronavirus pandemic we are currently facing, - 20 all residents deserve a fair phase-in.
-When - one is put before me I will vote on it.
-Until - then presiding officer I will be abstaining. - 23 Thank you. - LEGISLATOR KOPEL: Thank you.
-I - 25 will make a short statement as well.
-I
+2 unfair amounts of taxes.

+3 I'm not critical of any of my 4 colleagues on either side of the aisle that 5 chooses to support this phase-in.
+The county б executive has put us in a near impossible 7 situation, forcing a vote on a flawed phase-in 8 that makes her bad reassessment somewhat 9 easier to swallow.
+We are between a rock and 10 a hard place.
+11 I want a phase-in.
+I always have.
+12 However, the county executive has not put in 13 sufficient effort to put a proposal forward 14 which is fair to all residents and she has 15 failed to provide sufficient assurances that 16 the phase-in will hold up to a constitutional challenge.
+17 18 Especially in light of the 19 coronavirus pandemic we are currently facing, 20 all residents deserve a fair phase-in.
+When 21 one is put before me I will vote on it.
+Until

+22 then presiding officer I will be abstaining.

+23 Thank you.

-- 1 Full 3-23-20 - believe that this bill is flawed.
-It is - 3 clearly unfair that people who have been - 4 overpaying for years should now have to - 5 continue to overpay for another few years. - 6 On the other hand, if we allow the - 7 full phase-in to happen all at once I believe - 8 that there are many people who could literally - 9 lose their homes.
-Some of the increases will - 10 be shocking to some of the people.
-Some are - small but some are huge and cannot be absorbed - 12 at one time.
-Some people, as I say, will not - be able to pay their taxes.
-And especially in - 14 this environment now when we are faced with - economic devastation we certainly can't afford - to have people absorbing another such shock. - So, I think we should continue to - work to improve it.
-I believe that the state - 19 legislature it's in their hands.
-They've got - to help out those people who are being hurt - 21 over here. - But in balancing and deciding what - to do, I will say that people who are due to - 24 pay less will pay a little bit less each year - and will get to that full reduction a little
+LEGISLATOR KOPEL: Thank you.
+I will make a short statement as well.
+I б On the other hand, if we allow the 7 full phase-in to happen all at once I believe 8 that there are many people who could literally 9 lose their homes.
+Some of the increases will 10 be shocking to some of the people.
+Some are 11 small but some are huge and cannot be absorbed 12 at one time.
+Some people, as I say, will not 13 be able to pay their taxes.
+And especially in 14 this environment now when we are faced with 15 economic devastation we certainly can't afford 16 to have people absorbing another such shock.
+17 So, I think we should continue to 18 work to improve it.
+I believe that the state 19 legislature it's in their hands.
+They've got 20 to help out those people who are being hurt 21 over here.